China refutes 24 'lies' by US politicians over coronavirus

-BEIJING (REUTERS) - China has issued a lengthy rebuttal of what it said were 24 "preposterous allegations" by some leading US politicians over its handling of the new coronavirus outbreak.
+BEIJING • China has issued a lengthy rebuttal of what it said were 24 "preposterous allegations" by some leading United States politicians over its handling of the coronavirus outbreak.

-The Chinese foreign ministry has dedicated most of its press briefings over the past week to rejecting accusations by US politicians, especially Secretary of State Mike Pompeo, that China had withheld information about the new coronavirus and that it had originated in a laboratory in the city of Wuhan.
+The Chinese Foreign Ministry has dedicated most of its briefings over the past week to rejecting accusations by US politicians, especially Secretary of State Mike Pompeo, that China had withheld information about the coronavirus and that it had originated in a laboratory in the city of Wuhan.

-A 30-page, 11,000-word article posted on the ministry website on Saturday night (May 9) repeated and expanded on the refutations made during the press briefings, and began by invoking Abraham Lincoln, the 19th century US president.
+A 30-page, 11,000-word article posted on the ministry website on Saturday night repeated and expanded on the refutations made during the press briefings, and began by invoking Abraham Lincoln, the 19th-century US president.

 "As Lincoln said, you can fool some of the people all the time and fool all the people some of the time, but you cannot fool all the people all the time," it said in the prologue.